xgfone/go-tools/README.md

 A utility tool library of Golang.

 ## Announcement
-These packages only depend on the standard libraries, not any third packages.
+These packages only depend on the standard libraries, not any third-part packages.

 ## Installation
 ```shell